 Where is my soulmate, and how do I find them?
 You’d think with the help of the ever-growing internet, it would be easy to find a partner in today’s society… but sometimes, it’s the opposite.
-Everytime I look online, a new dating app has popped up, so how am I supposed to choose where to devote my time and energy?
+Everytime I look online, a new dating app or mobile app has popped up, so how am I supposed to choose where to devote my time and energy?

 I took a deep, personal look at two of the leading dating platforms online to get a genuine answer to these questions.
 Between Zoosk vs Match, which both make big promises for my lovelife, I uncovered the secrets that helped me decide who to trust, and I want to share my discoveries with you!